TUTvision/MuSHRoom/README.md

 		— intrinsic/ # intrinsic parameters
 		— PointCloud/ # spectacularAI point cloud of keyframe — pose/	# spectacularAI pose of keyframe.
 These poses are aligned with the metric of depth.
 Poses are in the OPENCV coordination.
-		— sdf_dataset_all_interp_3/ # sdfstudio format dataset used for our method — sdf_dataset_train_interp_3/ # sdfstudio format dataset used for our method — calibration.json; data.jsonl; data.mkv; data2.mkv; vio_config.yaml	# raw videos and parameters from spectacularAI SDK
+		— calibration.json; data.jsonl; data.mkv; data2.mkv; vio_config.yaml	# raw videos and parameters from spectacularAI SDK
 		— camera_parameters.txt	# camera settings during capture
-		— test.txt # image id for testing within a single sequence — transformations_colmap.json # global optimized colmap used for testing with a different sequence — transformations.json	# pose saved in the json file.
+		— test.txt # image id for testing within a single sequence — transformations_colmap.json # global optimized colmap used for testing with a different sequence — transformations.json	# spectacularAI pose saved in the json file.
 Poses are in the OPENGL coordination.
 	| —— short_capture
 		— images/ # same with long capture
 		— depth/	# same with long capture